SARA: Controllable Makeup Transfer with Spatial Alignment and Region-Adaptive Normalization: Experiments

 \subsubsection{Partial Makeup Transfer}

-Our makeup styles come from two sources: aligned warped out $W_yr^{out}$ and non-aligned style matrix $ST$.
-Let $y_{ri}$ denote the reference images providing makeup style for certain parts, where $i=\left\{lip,skin,eyes\right\}$.
-In the inference stage, the combined $W_{y_{ri}}^{out}$ can be replaced as below:
+The makeup styles used for transfer originate from two sources: the aligned warped output $W_{y_r}^{out}$ and the non-aligned style matrix $ST$, enabling extraction of specific regions from different reference images for partial makeup transfer.
+We can reformulate Eq. \ref{eq6} as below:

-where $\odot$ denotes element-wise multiplication for each pixel between the partial warped semantic mask and corresponding warped images.
-The combined style matrix $ST_{c}$ can be obtained by concatenating the style codes distilled from corresponding reference features and further broadcasting the combined style code according to the combined warped semantic map.
-Fig. \ref{1}(b) demonstrates the partial makeup transfer when styles are obtained from the lips in \textit{Ref 1}, the skin in \textit{Ref 2}, and the eyes in \textit{Ref 3}.
+where $\odot$ denotes element-wise multiplication.
+For the three components in the above equation, $W_{y_r}^{out}$ and $W_{x_{r}^l}$ can be sourced from different reference images.
+Since $ST$ is shape-independent, we can concatenate $ST$ derived from region-wise average pooled feature maps across different reference images, then broadcast the concatenated $ST$ to the combined warped semantic map.
+Fig. \ref{1}(b) showcases the partial makeup transfer result when the lip styles originate from \textit{Ref 1}, the skin styles from \textit{Ref 2}, and the eye styles from \textit{Ref 3}.